-Michael F Gallagher is an emerging artist and bilingual educator living in Chicago.
-He moved from Columbus, Ohio where he earned a BFA in Art and Art History from The Ohio State University.
-He went on to earn an MA in Interdisciplinary Arts Education at Columbia College Chicago which allowed him to pursue work without the constraints of a specific medium.
+Michael F Gallagher is an emerging artist living in Mexico City, Mexico.
+Born and raised in Columbus, Ohio, he earned a BFA in Art and Art History from The Ohio State University and went on to earn an MA in Interdisciplinary Arts Education at Columbia College Chicago where he lived for 34 years before relocating to Mexico City.

-Gallagher has worked in installation, sculpture, and performance, most recently exploring kinetic sculpture.
+Gallagher has worked in installation, sculpture, and performance, most recently exploring kinetic sculpture created from textiles.
 Regardless of medium, he has concerned himself with activating space through ethereal imagery that belies the confrontational content of the politics of identity.

 Statement